zarf-dev/proposals/0008-show-manifest-and-values/README.md

 Before printing the manifest for each chart the name and version of the chart will be printed.
 Before printing Manifests from the `.components[x].manifests` key the name of the manifests block, `.components[x].manifests[x].name`, will be printed.

+These commands will not prompt for optional components, package templates, or package variables.
+Users will be able to specify these values using flags.

 Below is the intended help text for `zarf package show manifests`. `zarf package show values-files` will include the same flags.
 ```
 Usage: